mfenniak/dynamodb_fdw/README.md

+> [!IMPORTANT]
+> This repository is archived.
+The active project has been moved to [https://forgejo.kainnef.com/mfenniak/dynamodb_fdw/](https://forgejo.kainnef.com/mfenniak/dynamodb_fdw/)

 # DynamoDB Foreign Data Wrapper for PostgreSQL

 dynamodb_fdw allows for the querying and modification of data stored in AWS DynamoDB tables from PostgreSQL.